 The Wash Tank Scrap Screen is shipped inside the wash cavity of the machine.
 This screen must be in place during operation.
 It has been designed to perform two basic functions:

-- Strain water that is circulating through the spray arms and pump assembly. - A basket to catch heavy solids or broken glass that could plug the pump.
+- Strain water that is circulating through the spray arms and pump assembly. - A basket to catch heavy solids or broken glass that may plug the impeller.

 B. Spray Arms